The Authentic Paella

 Paella Valenciana on a plateFreshly made paella Valenciana without the snails.

-Well, you involve the people from 266 towns in Valencia to see how they make it.
-Today, there are 10 essential ingredients and other optional ones to help preserve the tradition.
+You involve people from 266 towns in Valencia to see how they make it.
+Today, there are 10 essential ingredients and several optional ones to help preserve the tradition.

-Understand this: there isn’t just one unique paella Valenciana recipe.
-It’s estimated there are around 200 variations.
+Here’s the thing: there isn’t a single, definitive paella Valenciana recipe.
+In fact, it’s estimated there are around 200 variations.

 Every town has its own version.
-They’re not too different from each other, but you can still recognize them as paella Valenciana.
+While they’re not drastically different, you can still recognize them as paella Valenciana.

-Often, families use whatever is available locally, either in their kitchen or their region.
-In my case, snails aren’t always on hand.
-In fact, a study shows they’re not the most common ingredient.
+Families often use whatever is locally available, whether from their kitchen or their region.
+For me, snails aren’t always on hand.
+Interestingly, studies show they’re not the most common ingredient anyway.

 Ingredients for 4 servings